Skip to main content

 Have you recently migrated to Confluence Cloud and need a wider colour palette for your page text?

-While Confluence Cloud’s built-in functionality only supports 18 colours, with the help of Mosaic: Content Formatting Macros & Templates, you can format text in whatever colour you want.
-The best part?
-You don't need to know CSS or HTML!
+While Confluence Cloud’s built-in functionality only supports 18 colours, with the help of Mosaic for Confluence, you can format text in whatever colour you want.

 A gif showing Confluence page with different paragraphs in custom colours